Myeloid-derived suppressor cells (MDSCs)

 10. Ribechini, E., P. J. Leenen, and M. B. Lutz.
 2009.
 Gr-1 antibody induces STAT signaling, macrophage marker expression and abrogation of myeloid-derived suppressor cell activity in BM cells.
 Eur.
 J. Immunol.
 39: 3538-3551.

-11. du Plessis, N., L. Loebenberg, M. Kriel, F. von Groote-Bidlingmaier, E. Ribechini, A. G. Loxton, P. D. van Helden, M. B. Lutz, and G. Walzl.
+12. du Plessis, N., L. Loebenberg, M. Kriel, F. von Groote-Bidlingmaier, E. Ribechini, A. G. Loxton, P. D. van Helden, M. B. Lutz, and G. Walzl.
 2013.
-Increased Frequency of Myeloid Derived Suppressor Cells during Active Tuberculosis and Following Recent Mycobacterium tuberculosis Infection Suppresses T Cell Function.
-Am J Respir Crit Care Med.
+Increased Frequency of Myeloid-derived Suppressor Cells during Active Tuberculosis and after Recent Mycobacterium tuberculosis Infection Suppresses T-Cell Function.
+Am J Respir Crit Care Med 188: 724-732.